sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-145	Binary Tree Postorder Traversal    		56.4%	Medium	->>
+<<-144	Binary Tree Preorder Traversal    		56.7%	Medium	->>

+<<-156	Binary Tree Upside Down    		55.6%	Medium
+- left child becomes the new root
+- root becomes the new right child
+- right becomes the new left child goes left and get the leftmost leaf node, and get the new root. this is similar to reverse linked list. not very intuitive. root->left becomes the new root. root itself becomes the right child root->left->right=root original right becomes the left child root->left->left=root->right.
+->>

 <<-199	Binary Tree Right Side View    		55.2%	Medium	->>
 <<-222	Count Complete Tree Nodes    		48.1%	Medium
 1+2+4+...->2^(h+1)-1 check depth diff.